 When you are a tax resident of France, you need to report your French and foreign income to the French tax authorities.
 This includes, for example, foreign interests, dividends, or capital gains, but also pension income paid by your former employer outside France or by the State you were living in prior to arriving in France.

-In addition to this you need to report all your bank accounts held outside France, or any foreign life insurance policies, endowment policies, or capitalization contracts.
+In addition to this, you need to report all your bank accounts held outside France, or any foreign life insurance policies, endowment policies, or capitalization contracts.
 Failing to do so can trigger the application of a € 1,500 penalty (which, in certain cases, can go up to € 10,000) per bank account or life insurance policy (or any similar policies) owned outside France, or an 80% penalty based on the amount of taxes due in relation to any income received on these bank accounts.

-Do not hesitate to contact our team of French tax advisors if you need help for the preparation of your French income tax return.
+Do not hesitate to contact our team of French tax advisors if you need help in preparing your French income tax return.